DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/README.md

 - ESP32 based MCU board
 - OKI MSM6307 IC
 - Fully automotive compliant power supply to avoid as much noise as possible
-- Very short twisted pair lead to the radio connector, using the original ISO C connector
+- Very short twisted pair lead to the radio connector, using a plug and play ISO 10487 type D connector
 - Bluetooth IC with support for A2DP and AVRCP 1.6

 For this a custom PCB will be created.